thrust26/PacLines/README.md

 1. rank & score (e.g. "1.
 1234")
 2. player number & line (e.g. "4 LN.17")

 The local high score will be reset when a game with a different variation is started.
 Every new high score will be send to the PlusCart High Score Club.

 ## Acknowledgements
-**Pac-Line x 8** has been developed and tested with **Stella**, the best emulator for the Atari 2600.
-Pac-Line x 8 is based on _Paku Paku_ (https://abagames.github.io/crisp-game-lib-11-games/?pakupaku).
+**Pac-Line Panic** has been developed and tested with **Stella**, the best emulator for the Atari 2600.
+Pac-Line Panic is based on _Paku Paku_ (https://abagames.github.io/crisp-game-lib-11-games/?pakupaku).

 Thanks to the AtariAge community for testing the game and providing valuable input.

 ## Legal
 This game is freeware, but copyrighted; it may be freely distributed, but it **must** be always accompanied by this documentation file.
 This program may be included on websites and shareware or freeware compilations, but please contact me first.
-You **cannot** distribute Pac-Line x 8 on Atari 2600 cartridges without my **explicit** permission.
+You **cannot** distribute Pac-Line Panic on Atari 2600 cartridges without my **explicit** permission.